 - Do managers specify (write down) the key results (not tasks) each employee is accountable for and their decision-making authority to achieve those results?

-People cannot take accountability for results unless they feel they have the tools to get the job done.
+People cannot take accountability for results unless they feel they have the tools and the time to get the job done.

 Assessing Condition 3 In Your Organization